-under other statutes.1079 It provides that "the court may award costs and reasonable and necessary attorney's fees as are equitable and just."1080 Because attorneys' fees are left to the discretion of the court, the trial judge may award fees following summary judgment even if a fact issue exists.1081
+under other statutes.
+It provides that "the court may award costs and reasonable and necessary attorney's fees as are equitable and just."
+Because attorneys' fees are left to the discretion of the court, the trial judge may award fees following summary judgment even if a fact issue exists.

-Promissory notes may provide for attorneys' fees in a fixed percentage clause that requires the payment of a stipulated percentage of the unpaid balance upon default.1082 In a summary judgment proceeding, when the note includes a stipulated percentage of the unpaid balance as attorneys' fees, proof concerning the reasonableness of the fixed percentage fee is not required unless the pleadings and proof challenge the reasonableness of that amount.1083 Thus, where a nonmovant offers no summary judgment evidence to indicate that the stipulated amount was unreasonable, the trial court's award of attorneys' fees is proper.1084
+Promissory notes may provide for attorneys' fees in a fixed percentage clause that requires the payment of a stipulated percentage of the unpaid balance upon default.
+In a summary judgment proceeding, when the note includes a stipulated percentage of the unpaid balance as attorneys' fees, proof concerning the reasonableness of the fixed percentage fee is not required unless the pleadings and proof challenge the reasonableness of that amount.
+In the stipulated amount was unreasonable, the trial court's award of attorneys' fees is proper.
+In the stipulated amount was unreasonable, the trial court's award of attorneys' fees is proper.